wangcongcong123/ttt/tutorials/tpu_from_scratch.md

     Figure 3
 <p>

- According to the official documentation about using GCP's TPUs, they provide many example tutorials that used the storage bucket as well.
+ According to the official documentation about using GCP's TPUs, they provide many example tutorials accompanying the storage bucket.
 As a newcomer to GCP, I indeed spent a lot of time on the tutorials.
 Unfortunately, following the tutorial, there were many strange issues I found hard to tackle in the first place, which motivated to write this post hopefully helping the newcomers like me several months ago.
-After many hours of "dealing with" the official tutorials, I'd like to share the quickest and effective way to use Google's TPUs without using the storage bucket.
+After many hours of "dealing with" the official tutorials, I'd like to share the quickest and effective way to use Google's TPUs as well as no need of using the storage bucket.
 Here we use the example of fine-tuning a [t5-small](https://huggingface.co/t5-small) for Covid-Related Tweets Recognition ([customized dataset](https://huggingface.co/transformers/custom_datasets.html)) to illustrate the process.

  1. Create a TPU compute engine